MarcelRuoff/Personal-Website/content/publication/ICIS_2022/index.md

 ---
-title: 'ONYX : Assisting Users in Teaching Natural Language Interfaces Through Multi-Modal Interactive Task Learning'
+title: 'The Impact of Conversational Assistance on the Effective Use of Forecasting Support Systems: A Framed Field Experiment'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Saskia Haug
   - admin
-  - Brad A Myers
-  - Alexander Maedche
+  - Ulrich Gnewuch

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2023-01-28T00:00:00Z'
+date: '2022-12-12T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2023-01-28T00:00:00Z'
+publishDate: '2022-12-12T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;